-Armin and I agreed to go to Villa Kreutzberg, but I was, for once in the whole trip, not late.
+Armin and I agreed to go to Villa Kreuzberg, but I was, for once in the whole trip, not late.
 Which means too early.
 There wasn’t enough power in that room to suck me across the doorway.
-And despite knowing that my phone was dead and I’ve no way to communicate with other friends who I was supposed to meet there, and no way to find the right bus to get home, I did another long walk to two trains to catch the last hour of Pfefferburg.
+And despite knowing that my phone was dead and I’d no way to communicate with other friends who I was supposed to meet there, and no way to find the right bus to get home, I did another long walk to two trains to catch the last hour of some other milonga.
 I should have sat my ass down at one of those pretty tables in that pretty garden of that pretty building outside of that pretty, if sedate, room and waited for Armin, who I love to dance with.

 But there was sky and colored lights.
 So I decided it was a perfect moment for my first German beer, house brewed, and did some observation of the nuances of the hips-forward crowd, while V downloaded the latest twists and turns of his breakup.

 1am and I have the choice to dash back across town for the last two hours at Villa Kreutzberg or call it a night and eat falafel.
 Which then meant night bus and two more long walks.

 I think this means that I blew an entire day (tomorrow).

 What was it that made me bolt?
 The onda of gloom.
 Maybe it would change with more people.
 Maybe I needed to brighten it up.
 I did feel positive as I arrived, because this was the first place I breathed the air of Berlin in my previous trip.
 But I stood in the doorway, perceived lifelessness, and backed out.

 Also quite a lot of women were arriving at the same time as me.
 I smelled their hunger (or their pain?) and it put me off.
 Even as I stood in the hallway, organizing my maps by candlelight, they continued rushing in.
 And I knew the men in that room were not enough for them.